 Apply for Admissions and complete the required admissions process.
-Veterans are recommended to check their residency status with the Office of Admissions & Records.
+(Admissions Checklist.)
+Veterans are recommended to check their residency status with the Enrollment Center.

-If your HOME OF RECORD is Texas and you have been discharged within 12 months, please submit a copy of your DD214 (member 4) to the Office of Admissions & Records.
-Please visit www.collegforalltexans.com to view other residency waivers available for Veterans and Service Members.
+If your HOME OF RECORD is Texas and you have been discharged within 12 months, please submit a copy of your DD214 (member 4) to the Enrollment Center.
+Please visit www.collegforalltexans.com to view other residency waivers available for service members, veterans and/or their dependents.

-An acceptance letter containing your student ID will be mailed to you.
+An acceptance letter containing your student ID number will be mailed to you.